 - Goods & Services Tax (GST).
 (5 per cent of purchase price) If you’re buying a new home, you will be charged GST.
 This is usually included in the contract price.
 But if the new home you’re purchasing is less than $450,000 and will be your primary residence, you may qualify for a partial rebate.
 Check out the Revenue Canada website or consult with a real estate accountant for more information.

-- New Home Warranty. ($300) In Alberta this is optional, but if you’re buying a new home it’s a good way to protect your investment.
+- New Home Warranty. ($2,000) In Alberta, this is mandatory if you’re building a new home.

 Many of the higher costs can be rolled into your mortgage, but keep this in mind when you decide how much of a mortgage you can afford.
 Your lender will be able to guide you through this process.
 Understanding the real costs of buying a house will help you find the home that’s just right for you—one that you love, and can afford.